Robyn011/Robyn011/README.md

 I'm Robyn Paulsen from South Africa.
 I'm currently a student at CodeSpace and I'm enrolled in their 6 month Software Developement course starting from 15 January 2024.
 I find coding fun and am up for the challenge if needed.

 ## Skills And Experience
-Skills: JS / HTML / CSS
+ JavaScript | HTML 5 | CSS 3

 - 🔭 I’m currently working on This ReadMe File
 - 🌱 I’m currently learning HTML, CSS, Javascript
 - 📫 How to reach me: robyncocopumpoen@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love cats🐱🐱

+## Examples of Work

 ## Socials